Bank Statement Import Software for Australian Accountants

 Multi-account clients

 A single client may operate multiple bank accounts — a trading account, a GST account, a payroll account — each with its own statement.
 Reconlink supports multiple accounts per client workspace, and each account can use a different import method.
-The CDR feed may cover one account while the client emails PDF statements for another.
+The client may forward statements to the email inbox for one account while the bookkeeper uploads PDF statements for another.
 The coding engine and reconciliation view show all accounts for the client in a single workspace.

 Clients who submit late